adnankhalid7454/Breast-Cancer-Pathological-complete-response-/README.md

-# Multi-Modal GatedFusion_MultiEncoder for pCR Classification from Breast MRI
+# Multi-encoder Gated Fusion pCR Classification from Breast MRI

 A multi-modal deep learning pipeline that predicts pathological complete response (pCR) from breast MRI.
-It fuses three modalities — clinical variables, tumor-level radiomics, and breast-level enhancement/ratio features — through a TabNet-style sparse-attention encoder per modality and a learned gated fusion layer (`GatedFusion_MultiEncoder`).
+It fuses three modalities — clinical variables, tumor-level radiomics, and breast-level enhancement/ratio features — through a TabNet-style sparse-attention encoder per modality and a learned gated fusion layer.

 The full pipeline has three stages: